EasyRL4Rec: An Easy-to-use Library for Reinforcement Learning Based Recommender Systems: Preliminaries

-\begin{itemize}[itemsep=0pt,topsep=2pt,parsep=0pt] \item $\mathcal S$, state space, $s_t \in \mathcal S$ represents the current state of user at timestamp $t$.
+In RL-based RSs, the sequential interactions are formulated as a Markov decision process (MDP) $M=(\mathcal S,\mathcal A,\mathcal P,R,\gamma)$ where \begin{itemize}[itemsep=0pt,topsep=0pt,parsep=0pt] \item $\mathcal S$, state space, $s_t \in \mathcal S$ represents the current state of user at timestamp $t$.
 In recommendation scenarios, user characteristics and user history are usually modeled as states, where user history refers to the actions and corresponding feedback of each step in the previous interaction process. \item $\mathcal A$, action space, $a_t \in \mathcal A$ represents the action that RL agent take at timestamp $t$.
 In recommendation scenarios, the recommended product is generally chosen as the action. \item $\mathcal P$: state transition probability function, $P(s,a,s^{\prime})=P(s_{t+1}=s^{\prime}|s_t=s,a_t=a)$ represents the transition probability from $(s,a)$ to $s^{\prime}$. \item $r$: reward function, $r(s,a)$ denotes the reward by taking action $a$ at state $s$.
 Rewards in recommendation scenarios are usually set to feedback signals provided by users, such as click behavior, favorite behavior, or dwell time. \item $\gamma$: the discount factor for future rewards. \end{itemize}

 The main goal of RL is to learn an optimal decision-making policy $\uppi_\theta(a|s)$to maximize the cumulative reward $G_T$: